-Inventories are measured at the lower of cost and net realisable value on the weighted average cost basis.
+Inventories are measured at the lower of cost and net realisable value.
 Net realisable value is the estimated selling price in the ordinary course of business, less applicable variable selling expenses.
-Cost of inventories comprises of all costs of purchase and other costs incurred in bringing the inventories to their present location, after adjusting for GST wherever applicable applying FIFO method.
+Cost of inventories comprises of all costs of purchase and other costs incurred in bringing the inventories to their present location, after adjusting for GST wherever applicable applying weighted average method.

-(j) Provisions
+(j) Provisions (other than employee benefits)